afromatt6288/Mythical-Creature-Selector-Caretaker/README.md

 #############################################################################################

-Merged Mythical Creature Caretaker & Selector:
+Mythical Creature Caretaker & Selector (Merging of the above):

 A CLI-based application built with Python and SQL project that allows users to find their ideal mythical creature by taking a quiz and then adopt, care for, and interact with various mythical creatures from folklore and popular culture.
 The application should manage creature data, user profiles, user-creature interactions, and user-creature matches.